 Wisdom teeth are the final set of molars which typically develop in your late teens or early-to-mid twenties.
 They are located at the very back of the mouth on the top and bottom.
 You may have up to four wisdom teeth total and could need some or all of them extracted.
-Below are the reasons why we remove wisdom teeth, and what to consider when thinking about your own.
+Below are the reasons why we do wisdom teeth removal, and what to consider when thinking about your own.

 By removing your wisdom teeth early in life, you’re ensuring they won’t cause you issues in the future.
 Even if your wisdom teeth aren’t causing any pain or issues at this point, it can be smart to get them taken out before they become a problem.
 Extracting them at a younger age is also easier, as your tooth roots are not fully developed.
 It’s possible that your mouth may be too small to make room for them, or the teeth could be growing at an angle to other teeth.
 This can cause damages to those other teeth if the wisdom teeth are constantly pushing against them.